sudheernambiar/Terraform-EC2-Creation-modulebased/README.md

 3 ec2 instance creation with VPC generation backend by passing necessary in variable file.

 ## Prerequisites
-Script is for AWS environment
+Script is for AWS environment.

 An EC2 instance with role of admin.

-Terraform installed
+Terraform installed.

-Installed with packages tree, git for verification and collection of data. cloned all contents in this repo to a single location.
+Installed with packages tree, git for verification and collection of data.

+cloned all contents in this repo to a single location.

 ## Files Explained